 You can clearly see the difference between boy and girl pull-ups when you look at the design and colors of the two products.
 Boys’ pull-ups typically have cartoons and cars on the material and they come in blue.
 These images and colors are associated with male toddlers.

 On the other hand, girl pull-ups may be pink with pictures of princesses, Minnie Mouse, or flowers on the material.
 These images are associated with female toddlers.

 Can a boy wear girl pull-ups after all?

 Boys can wear girl pull-ups.
 Some parents state that they haven’t experienced any differences when allowing their boys to wear girl pull-ups.
 Although the absorbent pad is slightly more in the middle, boys can wear girl pull-ups without them leaking.

 Brands and their gender specificity regarding pull-ups

-Are Pampers easy ups unisex?
+Are Pampers easy-ups unisex?

-If you don’t want gender-specific pull-ups then you’ll be happy to know that Pampers Easy Up are unisex.
+If you don’t want gender-specific pull-ups then you’ll be happy to know that Pampers Easy Up is unisex.
 This means that they’re designed for both boys and girls to wear.
 What’s more, this means that your toddler has more of a choice of which designs they’d like to wear.

 So if your daughter likes blue she’s able to choose blue pull-ups as opposed to pink ones with princesses on them.
 But remember that there is a difference between diapers and pull-ups so be sure to pick the correct pampers product when you shop for them.